trstringer/trstringer.github.io/_drafts/python-build-tooling.md

 - Your build tooling grows beyond a few one-liners
 - You need to debug your tooling
 - You need to use even the simplest of programming constructs, like arrays
+- You need to pass in parameters to your Make targets

 But this is the industry standard, and something that I continue to see and use over and over.
 Which is fine.
 It works.
 But maybe there's a better way...